assisstion/java-collaboration-1/README.md

 java-collaboration-1
 ====================

+This is our first collaboration in Java.
-First Collaboration In Java.
-Topic is undecided yet.
+The topic is undecided yet.
+This will have more information once the collaboration has started.